C# PropertyGrid: Windows FormsUse the PropertyGrid control from Windows Forms to display properties from an object.

 // Create an example collection.

 // Assign SelectedObject.

 propertyGrid1.SelectedObject = dictionary;

 Is the PropertyGrid useful in general Windows Forms programming?
 The PropertyGrid will always be technically-focused.
 It will display what it finds in the object through reflection.

 Therefore: PropertyGrid is unsuitable for commonly-used interfaces or user-facing interfaces.

 But: It could be useful for developing a settings window where advanced users can adjust certain settings in the program.

+Not polished.
 The PropertyGrid will never have a highly polished and streamlined interface.
 But it can present a usable interface for when users might need to adjust the object model in a certain way.

 The PropertyGrid control in Windows Forms provides a quick way to mutate the object model in your application through a prebuilt user interface.
 It is not as easy to use as a custom solution.